byrnedo/dockdash/README.md

 Use arrow keys to jump between data and traverse container list.

+'i' key switches to inspect mode, view multiline data for one container.

 W.I.P right now, please let me know if there's anything you think I should add to this.

 #Getting Started